Khan/aphrodite/README.md

 To speed up injection of styles, Aphrodite will automatically try to buffer writes to this `<style>` tag so that minimum number of DOM modifications happen.

 Aphrodite uses [asap](https://github.com/kriskowal/asap) to schedule buffer flushing.
-If you measure DOM elements' dimensions in `componentDidMount` or `componentDidUpdate`, you can use `setTimeout` function to ensure all styles are injected.
+If you measure DOM elements' dimensions in `componentDidMount` or `componentDidUpdate`, you can use `setTimeout` or `flushToStyleTag` to ensure all styles are injected.

 ```js
 import { StyleSheet, css } from 'aphrodite';